yiyus/lma/README.md

     R←{X}f Jacobian Y

 `Jacobian` is a monadic operator that takes a monadic function `f` as left operand to return an ambivalent function.
-This derived function returns an estimation of the Jacobian matrix of `f`, using the method of finite differences.
+This derived function returns an estimation of the Jacobian matrix of `f` with respect to its argument, using the method of finite differences.
 The right argument `Y` is the value at which the Jacobian is calculated, and the optional left argument `X` is the relative perturbation to apply to `Y` in the finite differences method.
 If `X` is not a given, `⎕CT*÷2` is used.

 ### `LMA` Operator